Workplace health and wellbeing review

 Our wellbeing specialists conduct workplace health and wellbeing reviews for Group Income Protection customers.

-This is important — committing to staff wellbeing can support higher productivity, reduced absenteeism and improved retention, providing a return on investment.
+This is important — committing to staff wellbeing can support higher productivity1, reduced absenteeism and improved retention, providing a return on investment.

 Our approach